 - 4 jaguas, genipas

-- 1 cup sugar, or sweetener of your choice
+- 1 cup sugar (white, granulated), or sweetener of your choice

 - 2 cup ice

-- Wash the jaguas, cut into small pieces.
+- Wash the jaguas, then cut into small pieces.
 Place in a container with a lid with a capacity of 2.5 liters (1 gallon).
 Add the water.
-Cover with a piece of cloth or a clean kitchen towel.
+Cover with a piece of cloth or a clean kitchen towel (no lid).

-- Strain and sweeten to taste.
+- Strain and add sugar to taste.
 Serve with ice.